kontenbase/kontenbase-docs/docs/quickstart/react.md

 This example will show you how to build a simple user management app from scratch using Kontenbase and React. before begin make sure that you are familiar with React.js basics.

  This also includes:
-- Kontenbase Database: to store data, such as user and profile .
+- Kontenbase [Database](/service/find): to store data, such as user and profile .
-- Kontenbase SDK: this will make easier to handle auth and service features.
+- Kontenbase [SDK](/overview/sdk): this will make easier to handle auth and service features.
-- Kontenbase Authentication & Authorization: users can sign in with username and password.
+- Kontenbase [Authentication & Authorization](/auth/register): users can sign in with username and password.
-- Kontenbase Storage: users can upload a photo.
+- Kontenbase [Storage](/storage/upload): users can upload a photo.
-- Row Level Security:  protected so that individuals can only access their own data.

 By the end, you'll have an application that is able to register a new user, login and update some basic profile details.